 Uses of Five College program or project funds requiring special care and pre-planning:

-Any purchases of IT equipment or software over $500 will need to be reviewed and pre-approved by FCI’s Director of IT Maria Toyofuku.
+Any purchases of IT equipment or software will need to be reviewed and pre-approved by FCI’s Director of IT Maria Toyofuku.

-Other types of equipment purchases over $5,000 (inclusive of purchases with maintenance cost implications) will need pre-approval via the program's FCI staff liaison and the FCI business office.
+All equipment purchases will need pre-approval via the program's FCI staff liaison, FCI IT, and the FCI business office.
 Purchased equipment will almost always become the property of FCI unless different arrangements have been specifically made in advance of the purchase, and in consultation with the program liaison.

 Normally, paying for materials or equipment for a course offered by any of the campuses is the responsibility of that campus and not that of a Five College program or FCI.